 The College may contact you and your reference for further information.

 If your assessor application is accepted, you will be required to successfully complete assessor training which includes attending an assessor training workshop before you are appointed to be a PACE assessor.

 If you are available to be selected as a PACE assessor, your practice site address will be listed for the candidate to select by city in an online application process.
 You will receive an email with the candidate’s name and proposed start date.
 If you have no previously established relationship with the candidate and the start date suits your schedule, you may accept their request.
 If you have an actual or potential bias or conflict of interest with the candidate, or the start date does not suit your schedule, you should inform the College through the online application process.
 Your name will only be shared with the candidate once you have accepted their request.

 During the PACE orientation week, you are required to arrange a 35-hour orientation for your candidate in your primary practice site (i.e., the one location which had been approved as part of your appointment to be a PACE assessor) based on the PACE Orientation Checklist.
 You may delegate the introduction to your pharmacy staff and your pharmacy’s workflow, and adequate training on your computer software to another staff member.

-Throughout the 70 hour PACE assessment, you are required to directly supervise and observe your candidate as they practise with you in your pharmacy.
+Throughout the 70 hour PACE assessment, you are required to directly supervise and observe your candidate as they practise with you in your primary practice site.
 You must also review the case documentation that they have posted, and submit your ratings of the candidate’s performance using the Ontario Pharmacy Patient Care Assessment Tool (OPPCAT).

 To maintain your appointment as a PACE assessor, you are required to complete annual online training to recalibrate your use of the OPPCAT.
 This usually takes one to two hours to complete.
 Every three years, you will be invited to attend a re-appointment and skills development workshop if you wish to renew your assessor appointment.